louarn-rous/conlang/README.md

 | 3ms | So | So | Son | Soj |
 | 3p  | Zö | Zö | Zön | Zöj |

-A unique feature of Ižter is the possibility of combining a personal pronoun with a definite or indefinite determiner.
+A unique feature of Ijter is the possibility of combining a personal pronoun with a definite or indefinite determiner.

 | Phrase | English | Literal translation |
 | --- | --- | --- |